erlang/otp/erts/lib_src/yielding_c_fun/README.md

 * `-frec function_name`

-  Same as the -f option with the exception that the generated function also decrements one reduction before calls to other yieldable functions and before returning.
+  Same as the `-f` option with the exception that the generated function also decrements one reduction before calls to other yieldable functions and before returning.
 The function yields automatically if the reduction counter reaches a value that is zero or smaller after it has been decremented.

+* `-fexternal function_name`

+  YCF expects that a yielding verison of the function called `function_name` is generated externally.
+Calls to the function called `function_name` from yielding functions calls the externally generated yielding version of the function called `function_name`.

 * `-output_file_name output_file`